fomvasss/laravel-lte3/README.md

 That's all.
 You can usage LTE3 in your project :)

-All examples the fields & form components are in the `.../examples/components.vlade.php`
+All examples of fields and components can be viewed: `http://site.test/lte3/exsmples` (`.../examples/components.vlade.php`)

-After installation, you can see it: `http://site.test/lte3/exsmples`

 ## Configuration